B3ND1X/F.R.I.D.A.Y./README.md

 </p>

 ## F.R.I.D.A.Y - Functional Responsive Intelligent Digital Assistant for You ##
+The F.R.I.D.A.Y. repository is an open-source project that provides a Functional Responsive Intelligent Digital Assistant for You.
+It is designed to serve as a personal assistant, integrating various APIs to make your linux box smarter with the power of ai, automation and voice interaction.

 ### 🗣️🎙️ **VOICE COMMANDS:** ###
 ## All voice commands require a wake word to trigger.
 The assistant starts listening when you say "Hey Friday." ##